qryptix/documentation/docs/faq.md

 # FAQ

 **Is Qryptix only for AI workloads?**
-No. It supports any sensitive workload requiring security.
+No, any sensitive workload can be deployed.

 **Can anyone run a node?**
-Yes, with sufficient hardware and staked $QRX.
+Yes, with the required hardware and staked $QRX.

-**How is latency so low?**
+**How is latency kept low?**
-Workloads route dynamically to the nearest available node.
+Global routing ensures workloads are executed at the nearest available node (<500ms).

+**Why use post-quantum cryptography now?**
+To prevent the harvest-now, decrypt-later threat.

+---